Omar-Abdul-Azeez/Meine-Manicon/README.md

-## This repo is not being used anymore.
-It is merely left as an archive. scrapped stuff... (uses AniList not MAL)

 # Meine Manicon
 Add cover art from Anilist as folder icons to your Anime collection.
 This is a fork of [dedsec](https://github.com/notdedsec)'s [anicon](https://github.com/notdedsec/anicon).